levizwannah/mpesa-sdk-php/readme.md

 ![Installs](https://img.shields.io/packagist/dt/levizwannah/mpesa-sdk-php)
 # Mpesa SDK for PHP
-A **Clean, Elegant, and Independent** PHP SDK for interacting with Safaricom Daraja APIs.
+A **Clean, Elegant, and Independent** PHP SDK for integrating M-Pesa services with your application.
 The SDK is purely object-oriented and easy to understand and use.
 It has no dependency and hence can be used in any PHP project: plain or framework-based.

 # Requirement
 - PHP version >= 7.4